alexfernandez/alexfernandez.github.io/2022/understanding-limits.md

 At the same time it would be a bit arrogant to expect this theory to be just right at all scales.
 Even the known limitations of the Planck length is a bit too optimistic.

-### 🔦 Speed of Light

-There is one aspect of the new physics that has been challenged many many times but which every time comes out victorious and reinforced: the constant speed of light, which is also the maximum possible speed in the universe.

-In 2012 a colleague at a previous job asked me what I thought about the discovery of a signal that travelled faster than light at CERN.
-Apparently having 99 scientists signing the paper was a guarantee of good science, something which I highly doubted.
-And lo and behold,
-some months later the anomaly was correctly diagnosed as a faulty computer connection.

-Am I so clever as to have guessed the correct option, or too arrogant to recognize that there might be a limit here that will prove wrong too?
-In fact there is a joke among physicists about betting against the speed of light.

-The maximum speed of light applies perfectly well to quantum mechanics: in 1932?
-Paul Dirac came out with a new version of Schrödinger's wave equation.
-In fact this new Dirac's equation is much more symmetric and nicer than Schrödinger's, but we still use the old one at low speeds because it is simpler.
-Again it's a matter of limits.

-Special relativity works also well with all the latest theories, at least to those that work.

-So, as far as we know right now,
-**special relativity is the only fundamental truth**.
-Of course this situation might change at any point.

 ### 🔀 Decoherence